kbmackenzie/mewlix-examples/12 - calculator/README.md

-A simple calculator written in Mewlix, implemented with a simple recursive descent parser. 🐱
+A simple calculator read-eval-print loop written in Mewlix.
+Implemented with a simple recursive descent parser. 🐱

 It supports what you would expect: